UCL/dcprogs/documentation/source/install/runningarcher.rst

 To work with Python on ARCHER, we are using a virtual environment, which is the strategy recommended by ARCHER.

-To create it, you can run `this script <https://github.com/DCPROGS/HJCFIT/blob/develop/utils/archer/createVirtualEnv.sh>`__ that will install all the necessary packages to run HJCFIT in a virtual environment called ``dcprogs``.
+To create it, you can run `this script <https://github.com/DCPROGS/HJCFIT/blob/develop/utils/archer/createVirtualEnv.sh>`__ that will install all the necessary packages to run HJCFIT in a virtual environment called ``HJCFIT``.

 You will also need to install any extra packages or projects you need, for example to work with DCPYPS, you'll need to clone it and then install it: